ianscottmartin/phase3_project/README.md

 # d. faker-generate fake data

-# 4. create the migration enviro
+# 4. create the migration environment

-# 5. configure the migration enviro (alembic.ini and env.py)
+# 5. configure the migration environment (alembic.ini and env.py)

-# 6. create declarative enviro
+# 6. create declarative environment

 # 7. populate the database with seeds

-# 8. test the enviro realationships one to many
+# 8. test the environment relationships one to many